Essential PC tool kit items for anyone who is serious about fixing their machines are hardware testers.

-A multimeter is an advanced form of power testing for every day computer users.
-However I included this tool becasue for those who know how to use multimeters, it is an essential part of your PC tool kit.
+A multimeter is an advanced form of power testing for everyday computer users.
+I've included this tool because for those who know how to use multimeters, it is an essential part of their PC tool kit.

-Used properly, multimeters show whether your power supply, for example, is working correctly and whether the elecrical output voltage is within the accepted tolerance ranges.
+Used properly, multimeters show whether your power supply, for example, is working correctly and whether the electrical output voltage is within the accepted tolerance ranges.

-Once your power supply or other equiment is tested, they can either be ruled out as the cause of your issue, or confimed as the culprit.
-If confirmed they can be replaced.
+Once your power supply or other equipment is tested, they can either be ruled out as the cause of your issue, or confirmed as the culprit.
+If confirmed, they can easily be replaced.

-I use a multimeter to check items such as CR232 Lithium ion batteries, Power Supply Units, Motherboards and inidivual wires.
+I use a multimeter to check items such as CR232 Lithium-ion batteries, Power Supply Units, Motherboards and individual wires.

 It is important to pick the right multimeter.
 My preference list includes:

 Voltage detectors or testers are a great tool for detecting whether a wire is live or not.
-They are much safer than multimeters for novice cable testers, but provude basic information only.
+They are much safer than multimeters for novice cable testers, but provide basic information only.

-To use you simply switch on and point the probe tip at the cable in question.
-A bright green LED indicates the voltage detector is operational.
-A brght red LED and warning tone provide notification there is voltage detected in the cable.
+To use, you simply switch on and point the probe tip at the cable in question.
+A bright-green LED indicates the voltage detector is operational.
+A bright red LED and warning tone provide notification there is voltage detected in the cable.

 Using a voltage detector is a good first step when troubleshooting power issues, and should be included in your PC tool kit.

 A Power Supply Unit (PSU) Tester has multiple ports for testing different connectors, including motherboards and hard disk drives.
-I own a Leegoal Power Supply Tester.
-It is cheap, efficient and it gets the job done.
+I own an older tester but if I was buying one today I would recommend the TooGoo Power Supply Tester.
+It is cheap, efficient, and it gets the job done.

 PSU testers are easy to use.
 The following steps walk you through how I perform the power tests and interpret the results.

-I assume you have taken the appropriate security steps before undertaking this task e.g. Unplugged your device and earthed yourself with an ESD strap (See Part 2).
+I assume you have taken the appropriate security steps before undertaking this task, e.g. unplugged your device and earthed yourself with an ESD strap.

-1. Open your machine and unplug all of the PSU connectors.
-The connector we are interested in here is the 20-pin molex motherboard connector.
+1. Open your machine and unplug all the PSU connectors.
+The connector we are interested in here is the 20-pin Molex motherboard connector.

 3. Plug your machine in to the mains and switch on.
 If your Power Supply to the motherboard is working properly, 7 green lights appear on the display.
 This is the range of voltages the PSU can deliver.